 Windows 8 Splash Screen

-NOTE: Windows 8.1 has been release since this submission was made, and Windows 10 is scheduled for release on the 29th July 2015.
+NOTE:- Windows 8.1 has been released since this submission was made, and Windows 10 is scheduled for release on the 29th July 2015.

 I have downloaded the Consumer Preview and had a play about with it.
 Here are my observations and thoughts so far:

-It is very easy to install.
+It is straightforward to install.
 You don't get much choice of actions through the install progress.
-Most of it is automated which makes it easier for home computer users now more than ever.
+Most of it is automated, which makes it easier for home computer users now more than ever.

-The biggest change that I can see is the Metro UI.
+The most significant change that I can see is the Metro UI.
 The Metro User Interface is similar to what you get on a Windows Phone - Scrolling list if menu icons you can touch to load.

 Downloaded or installed games to the new Internet Explorer 10 are available through the Metro UI.

 One of the choices you have is to run the desktop that we all take for granted today, as an application!
 This enables you to use Windows 8 just like Windows 7.

 Common features such as Windows Explorer, Task Manager and the Start Menu are almost exactly the same.
 However, the detail and thumbnail view of images are gone from Windows Explorer.